cmusatyalab/elijah-openstack/README.md

     > $ cd devstack
     > $ git checkout stable/kilo
     > $ cp samples/local.conf local.conf
-    > (Please read the configuration documentation first at [here](http://docs.openstack.org/developer/devstack/guides/single-machine.html#run-devstack)).
-Malconfiguration can cause a trouble in your local network.
+    > (Please download a sample [local.conf](https://gist.github.com/krha/2bc593679132f8cee0d2) and change it to work with your system.
     > $ ./stack.sh

     Please make sure that all the OpenStack functionality is working by